Montgomery County Theft Crimes Lawyer

 Depending on several factors, such as the value and nature of the stolen property, theft may be classified as a summary offense, misdemeanor, or felony.
 As such, theft carries an extremely wide range of penalties that range from a maximum of 90 days for a summary offense to a maximum of 20 years for a first-degree felony.

-Understanding the Variety of Theft Crimes in Pennsylvania
+Types of Theft Crimes Our Lawyers Defend in Pennsylvania

-At Rubin, Glickman, Steinberg & Gifford, we provide theft defense for all state and federal theft charges, including the following:
+At Rubin, Glickman, Steinberg & Gifford P.C., our theft crime lawyers provide defense for people facing all state and federal theft charges, including the following:

-A very serious crime under Pennsylvania law, robbery occurs when the individual, in the course of committing a theft, uses or threatens to use force against another person.
+A very serious crime under Pennsylvania law, a robbery occurs when the individual uses or threatens to use force against another person in the course of committing a theft.
 Under Pennsylvania law, all robberies constitute felony offenses of varying degrees.